e271828e/Flight.jl/docs/notes/design/framework_spec.md

 order, stage 2 in topological order, then `f`.
 The hot loop runs a flat list of `(component, stage)` entries, with zero runtime graph logic ([§5.1](#51-the-scheduling-problem)).

-**sweep** — one execution of that schedule against the current state, with due discrete stages gated in.
-Mid-step sweeps are integrator scratch; the boundary sweep restores table consistency, and the event phase re-runs whole sweeps until quiescence ([§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries), [§8.3](#83-signal-table-consistency-is-a-boundary-property), [§8.5](#85-multi-rate-tick-scheduling), [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
+**sweep** — one execution of that schedule against the current state, in one of two statically distinct variants compiled from the same entry list: the **interior sweep** walks continuous entries only — what RK stage evaluations and localization guard probes run, so discrete cells hold ZOH mid-step by construction — and the **boundary sweep** walks the full list, with the boundary's due discrete entries gated in by counter modulo.
+Mid-step sweeps are integrator scratch; the boundary sweep restores table consistency, and the event phase re-runs whole boundary sweeps, against that boundary's fixed due set, until quiescence ([§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries), [§8.3](#83-signal-table-consistency-is-a-boundary-property), [§8.5](#85-multi-rate-tick-scheduling), [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).

 ### D.4 Time and events